 - Vanishing twin syndrome: Oftentimes in the first trimester, even if more than one child is detected, one of them could disintegrate or vanish.
 You might bleed when this happens, and it leaves you at a risk for miscarriage in later trimesters.

 - Gestational high blood pressure and diabetes: The toll of a twin pregnancy can manifest itself in high blood pressure and diabetes for expecting mothers.

 Tips to keep in mind if you are having twins:

 - Being aware that you could be having a high-risk pregnancy, it’s always better to stay informed about things that could go wrong!
 Read books, do your own research and always check in with your doctor about any concern you might be having.
 It sounds scary, but it doesn’t mean that something will go wrong!

 - Eat extremely healthy foods.
-Foods that are nutritious and include a lot of whole foods in your diet.
+Include lot of whole foods and foods that are nutritious in your diet.
 It would be ideal if you could avoid junk or fast food at any cost but try to limit it to once a month!

 - Do not be afraid to ask for help.
 Women tend to feel like they are a burden on the people around them when they are pregnant, hence try to take on things they aren’t able to!
 Never exert yourself and never feel ashamed to ask for help, you deserve it after all!

 - Gentle exercise is the way to go.
 Practising yoga during pregnancy can not only alleviate certain unpleasant symptoms but also prepare you for a smoother delivery!
 Try to stay active in small ways.